-Founding members were veterans of World War II representing members of all military service branches.
+Founding members were veterans of World War II representing all military service branches.
 Veterans from all military service branches have continued to join Post 247 and support the community surrounding Remington.
 Post 247 is currently represented by veterans spanning from World War II, throughout the Cold War, to Operations Enduring Freedom and Iraqi Freedom.

 The Post is active in the community throughout southern Fauquier County supporting American Legion Baseball, American Legion Boys and Girls State, American Legion sponsored educational activities at local schools, Junior ROTC, and other community events.